LuthienResearch/luthien_control/README.md

 1. Implementing the `ControlPolicy` interface
 2. Registering your policy class
-3. Configuring it via JSON or database
+3. Configuring it via JSON or database (by e.g. adding it to a SerialPolicy with a config)

 See [Policy Documentation](./docs/examples/sample_policy.json) for examples.